 This herb is best taken as an infusion (herbal tea).
 Drink 1 cup, 1-3 times a day.
 Pour ¼ cup of dried red raspberry leaf into a quart mason jar, fill with freshly boiled water, cover and let steep for at least 15-30 minutes.
 For a stronger infusion, steep for 3-4 hours.
 You can purchase loose red raspberry leaf here…

 Red Raspberry leaf is also sold as a tincture (liquid drops) and tablets.
 Please follow the manufacturer’s recommended dosage for the product you have purchased.

 It has been shown extremely safe to consume everyday in preparation for pregnancy as well as throughout pregnancy to prepare for labor and birth.

 *Slight Caution: The following information is based on my personal experiences as a practitioner.
-In a couple of clients I have worked with, with a history of recurrent miscarriage due to an “irritable” or “weak” uterus, I suggest that it may be best to use red raspberry for pregnancy preparation (3-6 months prior to trying to conceive) and avoided during the first trimester of pregnancy.
+In a couple of clients I have worked with, with who have a history of recurrent miscarriage due to an “irritable” or “weak” uterus, I suggest that it may be best to use red raspberry for pregnancy preparation (3-6 months prior to trying to conceive) and avoided during the first trimester of pregnancy.
 The effect of this herb on the uterus appears to be too much for some women.
 It is fine to start drinking it again in the 2nd trimester, once pregnancy is established.

 Simple At Home Infusion Preparations

 Red Raspberry leaves have a mild flavor as opposed to other herbal teas, and they combine well with other herbs.
 All herbs below should be purchased dried rather than fresh.

 Nutritive Pregnancy Preparation Tonic